Singapore national football team: AFF Championship triumph (2004–2012)

 Singapore received a bye to the second round of 2014 FIFA World Cup qualification in 2011 because of their accession to the third round of the qualifying in the previous World Cup.

-Their second round opponents were regional rivals Malaysia, whom they beat 5–3 in the first leg with goals from Aleksandar Duric, Qiu Li, Mustafic Fahrudin and Shi Jiayi.
+Their second round opponents were regional rivals Malaysia, whom they beat 5–3 in the first leg with goals from Aleksandar Đurić, Qiu Li, Mustafic Fahrudin and Shi Jiayi.
 The second leg was held at the National Stadium, Bukit Jalil on 28 July 2011.
-A 1–1 draw thanks to a key Shi Jiayi goal in the second half was enough to put Singapore through to the 3rd Round of Asian Zone World Cup 2014 Qualifying.
+A 1–1 draw thanks to a key Shi Jiayi goal in the second half was enough to put Singapore through to the third round of 2014 FIFA World Cup qualifiers.
 In the preliminary draw in Brazil on 30 July 2011 by the football governing body FIFA, Singapore was drawn into Group A for their Round 3 of the Asian qualifiers with Jordan, Iraq and China.
 Singapore kicked off the third round with a 1–2 loss to China in Kunming.
 They then succumbed to a second defeat, 0–2, against Iraq.
-The next match was slated to be held at Jalan Besar Stadium, Singapore on 11 October against Jordan which Singapore lost 0–3.
+The next match was slated to be held at Jalan Besar Stadium on 11 October against Jordan which Singapore lost 0–3.
 A 0–2 defeat to Jordan in Amman killed off the Lions' chances of progress.
 Singapore ended the year with a 0–4 defeat at home to China PR, their 5th consecutive loss.
-Iraq then dealt the Singapore team a heavy 1–7 loss in Doha, Qatar, with Singapore bowing out with no wins.
+Iraq then dealt the Singapore team a heavy 1–7 lost in Doha with Singapore bowing out with no wins.
+Singapore then played a friendly match against UEFA nation Azerbaijan which resulted in a 2–2 draw where Singapore was down with two goals before Shahril Ishak breaks the deadlock in the 70th minute.
+Shahdan Sulaiman would then score an equaliser at the last kick of the game in the 90+3th minute stoppage time.

-In 2012, Singapore started their tournament with a 3–0 win over close rivals Malaysia.
-They then lost 0–1 to Indonesia before winning 4–3 in the knockout stage decider against Laos. to top the group and qualify for the semi-finals.

-Against the Philippines in the semi-finals, Singapore won 1–0 on aggregate.
-The solitary goal from Khairul Amri during the home leg of the semi-finals was enough to set up a meeting with Thailand in the finals.
+In the 2012 AFF Championship, Singapore started their tournament with a 3–0 win over close rivals Malaysia.
+They then lost 0–1 to Indonesia before winning 4–3 in the knockout stage decider against Laos. to top the group and qualify for the semi-finals which sees them face against the Philippines in the semi-finals, Singapore won 1–0 on aggregate with a solitary goal from Khairul Amri during the home leg of the semi-finals was enough to set up a meeting with Thailand in the finals.
 The Lions won the first leg of the finals 3–1 in Singapore.
 Despite losing the away leg 0–1, Singapore was able to pick up the 2012 AFF Championship, their fourth championship.
-Singapore holds the record for the highest number of AFF Championship titles.
-Raddy Avramovic ended his tenure as Singapore coach after the tournament.
+Singapore holds the record for the highest number of AFF Championship titles at that point of time.
+Radojko Avramović ended his tenure as Singapore coach after the tournament.